luansimoes/edopi/README.md

-# EDO-pi: A Group-Theoretic Library for Microtonal Musical Structures
+# EDO_&pi;_: A Group-Theoretic Library for Microtonal Musical Structures